csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

-The _CsoundBinding_ protocol allows you to read values from and write values to Csound using named channels that can be referenced in your _.csd_ file using opcodes like chnget and chnset, as described in the earlier section on CsoundUI.
+The _CsoundBinding_ protocol allows you to read values from and write values to Csound using named channels that can be referenced in your &nbsp;_.csd_ file using opcodes like chnget and chnset, as described in the earlier section on CsoundUI.
 The protocol definition from CsoundObj is:

 ```c